C4AI/blab-controller/INSTALL.md

   POETRY_VIRTUALENVS_IN_PROJECT=true poetry install
   ```

-  Optionally, run `poetry shell` to open a shell that uses the virtual environment, and
-  all the commands below can be executed on that shell without prefixing them with `poetry run`.

 - **(In development and test environments)** <br/>
   To install additional dependencies for development, documentation generation and testing, add the arguments
   `--with dev,doc,test` to the command in the last step.
 To avoid the installation of production-only dependencies,